 If you want to learn to play ukulele, this page will point you to info to help you get started.

-Learn to play ukulele — it's one of funnest things you can do!
+Why learn to play ukulele? — It's one of funnest things you can do!

 Seriously.
 There are huge benefits to learning any type of musical instrument, but ukulele in particular has some real advantages: